dobe4ever/system_prompts_leaks/README.md

-I'm working on proofs if you have ideas on good methods contact me:
+I'm working on proofs, if you have ideas on good methods contact me:

 email: asgeirtj@gmail.com
 Discord username: asgeirtj